 - Strawberry Banana Nice Cream is a smooth and creamy frozen treat.

 - Strawberry Banana Bread takes classic banana bread and adds sliced strawberries.
 It’s yummy.

 - Strawberry Angel Food Dessert can be whipped up in less than 10 minutes with easy store-bought ingredients.

 Did you love this strawberry pineapple cake?
 Be sure to leave a rating below!

 Make The Cake:

-- Preheat the oven to 350°F. Spray a 9×13 baking dish with nonstick cooking spray (I used avocado oil spray).
+- Preheat the oven to 350°F. Spray a 9×13 baking dish with nonstick cooking spray or a bit of vegetable oil.

 - In a medium bowl, mix together the dry ingredients: cake flour, strawberry jello powder, baking soda, baking powder, and salt.
 Set aside for now.